arkency/posts/posts/2023-01-19-replaying-events-in-railseventstore.md

 Those events are `OrderFulfilled` and `OrderReturned`.
 We also know exactly when they happened, right?
 We can easily find & replay events from the last 3 months and trigger the new functionality aka send Xmas cards.

 We'll need an instance of the `RailsEventStore` client.
 Then we need to specify which events you want to replay.
 The requirements are clear.
 We're interested in `OrderFulfilled` and `OrderReturned` events from the last 3 months.
-So let's prepare the list of events that will be replayed using the read API.
+So let's prepare the list of events that will be replayed using [the read API](https://railseventstore.org/docs/v2/read/).

+_For detailed information on how to setup RailsEventStore client take a look into the [doc](https://railseventstore.org/docs/v2/install/#instantiate-a-client)_

-_Find all the events of type `OrderFulfilled` and `OrderReturned` that occurred in the last 3 months_
+Find all the events of type `OrderFulfilled` and `OrderReturned` that occurred in the last 3 months.

 ```ruby
 events = client.read.of_type([OrderFulfilled, OrderReturned]).newer_than(3.months.ago).to_a